publicocean0/bon/README.md

 # ResourcesBinder
-> Embed dependencies to your source code.
+> Bind bower dependencies to your source code.

 ## Getting Started